Benndot/Connect-X-Pygame/ReadMe.md

 are also found throughout the game outside the menu in various spots for convenience.

 The core game so far only consists of a board of interactive cells.
 The cells will change color when hovered over, and will gain the player's symbol when clicked (if it is the user's turn).
+Sound effects for hovering and claiming squares have also been implemented.
 A turn system between the user and a randomly selecting computer opponent is fully implemented.
 Currently, only the tie scenario is implemented.

 A simple post-game screen has been added in the case of a tie, but it is also under construction and lacking features that it's intended to eventually have.